SHIELD: A Host-Independent Framework for Ransomware Detection using Deep Filesystem Features: Implementation Experimental Setup

-We train classifiers using an 80/20 train-test split, each evaluated across a hyperparameter grid (Table~\ref{tab:hyperparam_grids}) using accuracy, precision, recall, and F1.
-The same pipeline supports both binary and multiclass classification with minor target-specific adjustments.
-All classifier-hyperparameter-window-overlap combinations are assessed to generate a comprehensive performance table from which the best models are discerned.
-Finally, we export the best-performing binary model to C using \texttt{m2cgen}~\cite{m2cgen}.
-This code is compiled into the \textsc{Shield} deployment source, enabling real-time classification.
+We train several classifiers using an 80/20 train-test split and evaluate each model across a hyperparameter grid covering typical ranges for each algorithm.
+The full hyperparameter search grid is given in Table~\ref{tab:hyperparam_grids} within Appendix~\ref{sec:hyperparams}).
+Using these parameters, we reporting accuracy, precision, recall, and F1.
+The same pipeline supports both binary (benign vs.\ malicious) and multiclass (family identification) tasks, with the target label being the primary difference.
+We evaluate all classifier--hyperparameter--window--overlap combinations and produce a performance matrix from which the best configurations are selected.
+For deployment and real-time inference, we export the best-performing binary classifier to C using \texttt{m2cgen} and compile the generated inference code directly into the SHIELD runtime~\cite{m2cgen}.
+This enables real-time classification on windowed feature vectors without external ML dependencies, and preserves portability to future hardware implementations.